OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/stop-ids-for-agency.md

 # Method: stops-ids-for-agency

-Retrieve the list of all stops for a particular agency by id
+Retrieve the list of all stop ids for a particular agency by id

 ## Sample Request